 - Cost-effective: Making an almond meal at home is much more cost-effective.
 You compare the prices and will be clear to you all the more.

 - The easy way: And the main reason is that when it is so easy to make then why purchase from the market?
-Seriously, it hardly requires any time, labour or skill, then why not?
+Seriously, it hardly requires any time, labor or skill, so why not?

 - Do not process more than 100 or 120 g almonds at a time.
 So, put roughly, 100 g almonds in the bowl of the food processor.